 | Manufacturer | Amazon |

-- PPS is not supported, so some smartphones cannot charge at the fastest speed
+- No PPS support, so some smartphones cannot be charged at their fastest speed

 - Simultaneous charging is not possible

-Weighing only 40g and fitting in the palm of your hand.
-While it has a maximum output of 30W, it supports PD3.0 and PPS, making it sufficient for fast charging smartphones and tablets.
+At just 40g, it is extremely lightweight and palm-sized.
+Despite a maximum output of 30W, it supports PD3.0 and PPS, making it sufficient for fast-charging smartphones and tablets.

-It is not suitable for charging notebook PCs, but it is ideal as a sub-charger for travel or business trips.
+It is not suitable for charging laptops, but it is ideal as a secondary charger for outings or travel.

 | Item | Details |